doomcatLee/orderPizza/README.md

 User picks a size, returns that size to the pizza object | chooseSize() | "medium" Calculate the cost of the pizza depending on size and number of toppings | calculateCost()|"$40" If user finishes order or add another pizza, add current cost to the total user cost| addMorePizza()|
+If user leaves one of the inputs blank, throw an error | missing input| alert("missing info")